viviwidmer/data-wrangling-and-visualization-course/README.md

 # Project template for Digital Project Management course

-Including demo data, processing and analysis RMarkdown files, and a manuscript template.
+Including demo data, R/RMarkdown code for data processing and analysis, cheatsheets for data wranging using the tidyverse packages, and other resources.

-Version number:

-- 1.0.1: changed processing
-- 1.1 "fresh start": processing and analysis Rmds have many headings fleshed out different test